-Cobra, one of our infrastructure services subsidiaries, was party to service contracts with PREPA PREPA is currently subject to bankruptcy proceedings and, as a result, PREPA's ability to meet its payment obligations under the contracts is largely dependent upon funding from the FEMA or other sources.
+Cobra, one of our infrastructure services subsidiaries, was party to service contracts with PREPA.
+Due to PREPA's bankruptcy proceedings, PREPA's ability to meet its payment obligations under the contracts is largely dependent upon funding from the FEMA or other sources.
 In the event that PREPA does not pay amounts owed to us for services performed, our financial condition, results of operations and cash flows would be materially and adversely affected.